 Federal Loan Consolidation

 Loan Consolidation is a process whereby a borrower can combine his/her existing Federal student loans issued at different times and at different interest rates into one new loan, thereby extending the repayment term up to 30 years and allowing the borrower to make a single monthly payment.
 Borrowers can consolidate their Federal loans with the Department of Education under the William D. Ford Federal Direct Consolidation Loan Program.
-To obtain a William D. Ford Direct Consolidation Loan, contact the Direct Loan Origination Center's Consolidation Department at 1-800-557-7392 or go to www.loanconsolidation.ed.gov.
+To obtain a Direct Consolidation Loan, go to http://www.studentloans.gov.
+Click on Direct Consolidation Loan application.

-- The interest rate of the new Federal Direct Consolidation Loan will be the weighted average of the interest rates of the loans to be consolidated rounded to the nearest 1/8th of a percent.
+- The interest rate of the new Federal Direct Consolidation Loan will be the weighted average of the interest rates of the loans to be consolidated rounded to the nearest 1/8th of a percent, not to exceed 8.25%.

 - Your private or Fordham Revolving Loans cannot be included in a Federal Direct Consolidation Loan.